Adroiti/docs-for-code-review-tools/tfsec/azure-network-no-public-ingress.md

 Network security rules should not use very broad subnets.

-Where possible, segements should be broken into smaller subnets.
+Where possible, segments should be broken into smaller subnets.

 **Resolution**: Set a more restrictive cidr range.